L1nwatch/L1nwatch.github.io/index.md

 My major duty is to study the state-of-the-art AI technology and apply it to the software testing:

-* Mobile operate system Jank Detection: combine SSIM and yolo techniques
+* `Mobile operate system Jank Detection`: combine SSIM and yolo techniques
-* Performance data Automated Analysis: combine multiple outlier detection techniques
+* `Performance data Automated Analysis`: combine multiple outlier detection techniques

 ### Alibaba